Leaving a small business in California is a common occurrence. Many situations warrant this result, some of which are:

 - Valuation of your business.

-- Creating the important and necessary outreach documents to attract the right buyers to your California small business.
+- Creating the essential outreach documents to attract the right buyers to your California small business.

 - Finding potential buyers.